Search

 VOID .set(STRING key, STRING value, DURATION ttl = 0)

-Sets a key in the kvstore with an optional ttl.
+This method sets the value associated with key in the kvstore with an optional TTL.

 Arguments: